idvhs/idvhs.github.io/about.md

 <!--Presently I learn Data Science from scratch from Deutsche Bahn Headquarters Data Science team as intern.-->
 <br>
 Inspired by Germany "Volkshochschule" : A Non-Degree Program Education System.
 VHS Indonesia serves as a community school for continuing education, and offers classes in a wide variety of things.
-There are 7 Key tasks of VHS Indonesia:

-1. Ensuring more equal opportunity in education

-2. Promoting intercultural continuing education
 <br>
 <br>
 We are believes that the only constant is the process of change … by getting better every single day.